BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Introduction

 \subsection{Main Contributions}

-In this work, we focus on solving PDE inverse problems in the PDE-constrained optimization framework using deep learning methods.
-The contributions are as follows: \begin{itemize} \item We formulate the PDE inverse problem as a bilevel optimization problem, where the upper level problem minimizes the data loss with respect to the PDE parameters, and the lower level problem involves training a neural network to approximate the PDE solution operator locally at given PDE parameters, enabling direct computationi of the descent direction for the upper level optimization problem. \item At the lower level problem, we introduce the ``residual-gradient'' loss, which is the L2 norm of derivative of the residual with respect to the PDE parameters.
+In this paper, we focus on solving PDE inverse problems in the PDE-constrained optimization framework using deep learning methods.
+The contributions are as follows: \begin{itemize} \item We formulate the PDE inverse problem as a bilevel optimization problem, where the upper level problem minimizes the data loss with respect to the PDE parameters, and the lower level problem involves training a neural network to approximate the PDE solution operator locally at given PDE parameters, enabling direct and accurate computation of the descent direction for the upper level optimization problem. \item At the lower level problem, we introduce the ``residual-gradient'' loss, which is the least-square penalty of the derivative of the residual with respect to the PDE parameters.
 We show that this loss term compels the neural network to approximate the PDE solution for a small neighborhood of the PDE parameters, thus a ``local operator''. \item Extensive experiments over multiple PDE systems demonstrate that our novel formulation is both more accurate and more robust than other existing methods.
-It exhibits stronger PDE fidelity, robustness to sparse and noisy data, and eliminates the need to balance the residual and the data loss, a common issue in PDE-based soft constraints. \item We solve the bilevel optimization problem using gradient descent simultaneously on both the upper and lower level optimization problems, leading to an effective and fast algorithm.
-The network architecture is simple and easy to implement. \item We extend our method to infer unknown functions that are also parameterized by neural networks through an auxiliary variable.
-This bypasses the need to learn a high-dimensional local operator. \end{itemize} Our approach combines elements of PINN, operator learning, and the adjoint method.
-Our method is closely related to the PINN: both use neural network to represent the solution to the PDE, use automatic differentiation to compute the PDE residual, and aim to solve the PDE and infer the parameters simultaneously.
-However, in the PINN, the PDE-constraint is enforced as a regularization term (or soft constraint), leading to a trade-off between fitting the data and solving the PDE accurately.
-Compared with operator learning, which solves the PDE for a wide range of parameters and requires a large amount of synthetic data for training, our method only learns the operator local to the PDE parameters at each step of the optimization process and does not require a synthetic dataset for training.
-Similar to the adjoint method, we aim to approximate the descent direction for the PDE parameters with respect to the data loss, but we do not require deriving and solving the adjoint equation.
+It exhibits stronger PDE fidelity, robustness to sparse and noisy data, and eliminates the need to balance the residual and the data loss, a common issue in PDE-based soft constraints. \item We solve the bilevel optimization problem using gradient descent simultaneously on both the upper and lower level optimization problems, leading to an effective and fast algorithm. \item We extend our method to infer unknown functions that are also parameterized by neural networks through an auxiliary variable.
+This bypasses the need to learn a high-dimensional local operator. \item We rigorously analyze the difference between the exact gradient of the upper-level loss and the approximate gradient that results from inexact minimization of the lower level problem.
+We establish an error bound for the difference between the gradients that provides a theoretical foundation for our approach.